farewell, godspeed to you and your journeys

 unfortunately, many of them are what we call "bad apples" in this community

-if the creator uses payhip's antileak as well as GonsoLicense, payhip antileak can still identify the file and user who purchased it; i've come up with some experimental bypasses for payhip's system but they require more testing to confirm stability
+i don't have anything directly against Gonso, but a handful of his partnered creators have histories of being generally unpleasant human beingsif the creator uses payhip's antileak as well as GonsoLicense, payhip antileak can still identify the file and user who purchased it; i've come up with some experimental bypasses for payhip's system but they require more testing to confirm stability

 this method may get patched, but this takes advantage of a technically un-fixable flaw within Unity; more updates if and when that happens